YoungRainy/LACV-Dataset/README.md

 # LACV-Dataset
-The dataset for the paper "Language-guided and Spatially-consistent Cross-view Localization in GNSS-denied Environment"
+The dataset for the paper "Cross-view Localization for UAV-UGV Collaboration in GNSS-denied Environment"